elizabeth-poggie/elizabeth-poggie/_content/notes/22-user-interfaces.md

 # GitHub Pages

-go [here](https://pages.github.com/) for full details
+To access the official documentation, visit [here](https://pages.github.com/).
+The recipe provided below includes additional comments and explanations meant for the classroom.

-## The Recipe
+## Recipe

 Head over to [GitHub](https://github.com/) and create [a new public repository](https://github.com/new) named `username.github.io`, where username is your username (or organization name) on GitHub.

 Create a folder for organizing your source code.
 For instance, maybe do not use the `Desktop` folder and instead create a folder of your own with a meaningful name.
-For example `repos` is what i will choose.
+For example `repos` is what I will choose.

 ```md
 ~